RileyMorrison1/cookie-clicker-automation/README.md

 # Security Considerations
 This program has been discontinued because of security, this program allows your terminal to control your mouse and monitor you keyboard.
-It is being recreated on the Cookie Clicker steam workshop.
+It is being recreated as a mod on the Cookie Clicker steam workshop.

 # About
 Cookie-clicker-automation project is a project to automate all aspects of Cookie Clicker.
 The aspects which are automated are: